Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 A more in depth description is that “salts” are ionic compounds held together by electrostatic attraction of positively charged metal cations and the negatively charged anions.
 These Ions can be simple molecules, as in sodium chloride, or more complex groups such as calcium carbonate.

-What I am driving at is that salts consist of more than just Sodium Chloride, and salts in general are IMPORTANT electrolytes necessary for biochemistry and osmoregulation in fish.
+What I am driving at is that salts consist of more than just Sodium Chloride (what we generally refer to as salt is sodium chloride), and salts in general are IMPORTANT electrolytes necessary for biochemistry and osmoregulation in fish.
 Without salts fish and other biochemical processes would cease.

 Please reference these two articles for further reader as to this subject: